County of Alameda

 License/Certification:

 Possession of a valid clinical license from the applicable licensing authority: California Board of Behavioral Sciences, California Board of Psychology, or California Board of Registered Nursing.
+Possession of a valid California Motor Vehicle Operator's license.
+Applicants must possess such license prior to appointment to such positions.

-Special Requirements:
+Special Requirements

-In compliance with Medicare regulations, eligible licensed clinicians in this classification are required to complete in the "Medicare Enrollment Process for Physicians and Non-Physician Practitioners" through the Center for Medicare and Medicaid Services (CMS) of the U.S. Department of Health and Human Services, prior to their first day on the job.
+In compliance with Medicare regulations, eligible licensed clinicians in this classification are required to complete the "Medicare Enrollment Process for Physicians and Non-Physician Practitioners" through the Centers for Medicare and Medicaid Services (CMS) of the U.S. Department of Health and Human Services, prior to their first day on the job.
 Active enrollment in Medicare is a condition of employment.
 Failure to attain or maintain active enrollment will result in termination.

-NOTE: The Civil Service Commission may modify the above Minimum Qualifications ink the announcement of an examination.
+NOTE: The Civil Service Commission may modify the above Minimum Qualifications in the announcement of an examination.

 KNOWLEDGE AND SKILLS

-NOTE: The level and scope of the following knowledge and abilities are related to duties listed under the "Example of Duties" Section of this specification.
+NOTE: The level and scope of the following knowledge and abilities are related to duties listed under the "Examples of Duties" section of this specification.

 Knowledge of:

-• Welfare and Institution Code 5150 and 5585.
+• Welfare and Institutions Code 5150 and 5585.

 • Crisis intervention techniques and theories.